profile-sh/docs/projects/gh_workflows_project.md

 ```
 {% endraw %}

-> A **composite action** must be in its own directory with the same name as the **action** name.
+> A **composite action** must be in its own directory with the same name as the action name.
 For example, for an action named my_action it looks like my_action/action.yml.
-> An action is called from a **step** of a job and it cannot have jobs within it, it may have several steps.
+> An action is called from a **step** of a job and cannot have jobs within it, it may have several steps.

 ### 1.7 Exercise: Create a workflow to call the composite action